alfille/missiondb/README.md

 # missiondb

 ## Briefly
-This is the supporting project for []eMission](https://github.com/alfille/emission), a database system for keeping track of medical mission care.
+This is the supporting project for [eMission](https://github.com/alfille/emission), a database system for keeping track of medical mission care.
+You can see [eMission in action](https://emissionsystem.org) or we the [eMission documentation](https://emissionsystem.org/book/index.html).

 ## History
 Originally missiondb hosted the application, but a better name __eMission__ with an available domain name [eMissionSystem](https://emissionsystem.org) was selected.
 The [eMission repository](https://github.com/alfille/emission) now hosts the application and this site hosts supporting documentation and scripts for backend management.